mattias-p/zonemaster/docs/specifications/tests/Methods.md

 5. If a delegation (referal) to a sub-zone of child zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-5. Ignore non-referal responses unless AA flag is set.
+6. Ignore non-referal responses unless AA flag is set.
 Cached data is not accepted.
-6. Record a list of unique IPv4 addreses and unique IPv6 addresses, respectively, found in the answer sections of the responses for each name server name.
+7. Create a list of unique IPv4 addreses and unique IPv6 addresses, respectively, found in the answer sections of the responses for each name server name.
-7. Return a stucture where name server name is connected to its address or addresses.
+8. Return a stucture where name server name is connected to its address or addresses.
 If a name server does not have any, that name server must be returned with a empty address field.